dch/vast.io/README.md

 # Usage

-You need Ruby >= 2.3 to compile the site.
-Make sure you have bundler and bower
+You need Ruby >= 2.3 and node JS to compile the site.
+(On Mac OS, `brew install ruby node` does the trick.)
+Make sure you have bundler and bower installed:
-installed:

     gem install bundler
     npm -g install bower